fu123456/dotfiles-manjaro/README.md

-# FGdotfiles
+# FGdotfiles for Manjaro
-The dotfiles mainly use for vim, emacs, tmux, oh-my-zsh, percol, and linux system (Manjaro) config files. this is my dotfiles, if you any questions, please contact me. my email: xyzgfu@gmail.com.
+The dotfiles mainly use for
+vim, emacs, tmux, oh-my-zsh, percol, and linux system (Manjaro) config files. this is my dotfiles, if you any questions, please contact me. my email: xyzgfu@gmail.com.